gazebosim/gz-cmake/MIGRATION.md

 failing quietly or subtly.
 Therefore, we should always exercise the practice of using `::` in the names of any imported targets that we intend to use.
-`ignition-cmake` will automatically export all ignition library targets to have the name `ignition-<project><major_version>::ignition-<project><major_version>`.
+`ignition-cmake` will automatically export all ignition library targets to have the name `ignition-<project><major_version>::ignition-<project><major_version>` (for example, `ignition-common0::ignition-common0`).
 When creating a cmake find-module, the macro `ign_import_target(~)` should be used generate an imported target which follows this convention.
-Creating find-modules will be discussed further later on in this document.
+More about creating find-modules can be found in the section on anti-patterns.

 ### Remove all arguments from `ign_install_library()`

-To reduce confusion, this macro no longer takes in any arguments, and instead uses the standardized target name and export name.
+To reduce complexity, this macro no longer takes in any arguments, and instead uses the standardized target name and export name.

 ### Replace calls to `#include "ignition/<project>/System.hh"` with `#include "ignition/<project>/Export.h"`, and delete `System.hh`.